Marinaleda: History

 Upon the death of Francisco Franco in 1975, the dictatorship he had established in Spain gave way to a representative democracy.
 In 1977, the Sindicato de Obreros del Campo (Union of Farm Workers) was founded in Marinaleda.
 The following year, a struggle for land began with a two-day occupation of the Bocatinaja estate, between Osuna and Los Corrales.

 The first post-Franco municipal elections were held in 1979.
 The Colectivo de Unidad de los Trabajadores (Workers' Unity Collective) won in Marinaleda, gaining 9 of the 11 council seats.
 The new council replaced street names associated with the victors of the Civil War by names of left-wing heroes.
 For example, Muñoz Grandes street became Che Guevara street, the Plaza of Spain became the People's Plaza, and the Plaza of Francisco Franco was renamed after Salvador Allende.

 In 1980, 700 people staged a 13-day hunger strike, demanding better pay and stricter regulation of the old system of employment.
 The success of this action led to intensification of the land struggle, with further occupations of large landowners' estates under the slogan "Land to those who work on it".
 In 1984, the Cordobilla marsh was occupied for 30 days to demand irrigation for a farm called El Humoso, property of the Duke of Infantado, facilitating its later expropriation.

 In 1985, the occupation of estates increased in number by at least 100, as well as in length, extending to over 90 days.
 This led to many legal actions.

 In 1991, a 1200 ha tract of El Humoso farm was handed over to Marinaleda for the use of the population.
 Demonstrations demanding a life of dignity increased between 1992 and 1994, with many occupations of government buildings and institutions.

 In 1997, irrigation was extended to the whole of the El Humoso, and the Marinaleda S.C.A.
 A cooperative was founded to cultivate the farm collectively.
 Three years later, a food processing plant was set up, supplied by the raw materials of the cooperative: piquillo pepper, beans, artichokes, and olives.
 An oil press was also built.
 Production continued to increase, and employment along with it.

-The economic crisis that began in 2008 affected the European Union by 2010, particularly its southern countries.
-While 30% of the active population in Andalusia was without work, Marinaleda had full employment.
+During the euro area crisis, while 30% of the active population in Andalusia was without work, Marinaleda had full employment.

 The social and political system that has been implemented in the community, and the good results obtained in terms of economic development and well-being of the inhabitants, has brought Marinaleda to the attention of the media in Spain and abroad.

 The "Social Democracy" tab on the town's website states the following:

+In 2023, Juan Manuel Sánchez Gordillo, mayor of Marinaleda since 1979, retired due to ill health.
+His successor is Sergio Gómez Reyes.